harmonydata/harmonydata.github.io/content/en/blog/easy-issues.md

 * https://github.com/harmonydata/harmony/issues/60: Allow user to turn on/off the "within instrument matches" behaviour
 * https://github.com/harmonydata/harmony/issues/59: Allow user to turn on/off the negation behaviour

+## Moderate issue in Python

+* https://github.com/harmonydata/harmony/issues/56 - users are having real problems processing large lists of items.
+So this would have to be batched to send to the LLM.
+The tricky part is, you will need to make the batch size configurable and choose a sensible default, and then expose it through the API, but also not allow a user to overload the API.

 ## Easy issues for R library

 * https://github.com/harmonydata/harmony_r/issues/4  Can we have a built in function to turn the matching scores into a crosswalk table (e.g. a table like the website produces) and output as a dataframe?